splaisan/GenomicConsensus/doc/FAQ.rst

 What chemistries and chemistry mixes are supported?
 ---------------------------------------------------

+For Quiver: all PacBio RS chemistries are supported.
 Chemistry mixtures of P6-C4, P4-C2, P5-C3, and C2 are supported.

-If
-other chemistries are mixed in a `cmp.h5`, Quiver will give undefined results.
-However, Quiver can still be used on any `cmp.h5` file containing sequencing reads from a single chemistry.
+For Arrow: the RS chemistry P6-C4, and all PacBio Sequel chemistries are supported.
+Mixes of these chemistries are supported.

 What are the QVs that the Quiver model uses?